MohamedGamal04/Question-Answering-with-Transformers/README.md

 ## Features

 - End-to-end question answering pipeline using transformer architectures
-- Fine-tuning with Hugging Face Trainer API
 - Support for popular QA datasets (e.g., SQuAD)
-- Evaluation using Exact Match (EM) and F1 metrics
+- Evaluation using F1 metrics
 - Interactive inference with simple CLI interface
 - Ready-to-adapt for other transformer models and datasets